 - Attend an outback astronomy show

-And during your trip heat out to King’s Canyon either on a guided tour or overnight stay:
+And during your trip head out to King’s Canyon either on a guided tour or overnight stay:

 - Catch the sunrise from on top of the canyon

 - Visit Watarrka National Park and learn about the more than 600 species of plants and animals that call the park home

 - Learn about the local culture of the Luritja Aboriginal people